You need an internal blogging platform, and a thought choice is ahead of you. What tool to use and how to make a decision?

 WordPress is a free platform, and you can use it with no charges.
-But, there are hidden costs that you need to take into the account, such as server renting (unless you have your server/spare computer to use), plugin subscriptions (they are mainly not free) and if you want to have your custom theme, you need to pay some extra money.
-In total, depending on your desires and requirements you can end up with between $200 and $500 additional payments per year.
+But, there are hidden costs that you need to take into account, such as server renting (unless you have your server/spare computer to use), plugin subscriptions (they are mainly not free), and if you want to have your custom theme, you need to pay some extra money.
+In total, depending on your desires and requirements, you can end up with between $400 and $500 additional payments per year.

 BlogIn is not free, and it requires a paid subscription.
-The price for a monthly subscription is $15, or $150 for a yearly subscription.
+The price for a monthly subscription is $39, or $390 for yearly subscription.
 And everything is included in the price, with no hidden costs.
 Fair deal, isn't it?

 Who’s the winner and the ultimate internal blogging champion?

-We have summed up all the points, and the final result is (some drums please) 6:3 for BlogIn.
+We have summed up all the points, and the final result is (some drums, please) 6:3 for BlogIn.
 Congrats BlogIn!
 You won fair and square.
-You have most of the qualities we were looking.
+You have most of the qualities we were looking for.
 These characteristics are a steep learning curve, easy access to relevant information, proper categorization and team organization, out-of-the-box setup, no maintenance and security headaches, decent positioning on the "cool effect" scale, and fair pricing.

-If you're looking for the internal blogging platform with such characteristics, give BlogIn a try.
+If you're looking for an internal blogging platform with such characteristics, give BlogIn a try.
 You will be quite happy with this discovery!